keepthrifty/keepthrifty.github.io/_posts/2016-06-26-escape-fashion-trap-part-2.md

 image: /img/fancy-suit.jpg
 ---

 [Last time][part-1], we talked about the history behind the fashion money trap.
-With part 2, I'll now give you the four tactics I use to escape the fashion money trap and help me live a richer life.
+With part 2, I'll now give you the six tactics I use to escape the fashion money trap and help me live a richer life.

 # Picking Back Up #